csandun/CSandunWebApiCrudTemplate/README.md

 # CSandun WebApi Crud Template
-This is a solution template for creating a simple CRUD ASP.NET Core Api for helping to create sample peoject every blogpost.
+This is a solution template for creating a simple CRUD ASP.NET Core Api for helping to create sample project every blogpost.
 You can use this as a template or solution to create a simple Asp.Net sample Web Api application.